rcarbone/osh/README.md

+# What is osh?
+**osh** is a Linux shell for Oracle, implemented as a clone of the **tcsh** shell with extensions to add SQL commands. **osh** may be used as both an interactive tool for interacting with Oracle Database servers and an interpreter for the execution of testsuites.

 # Docker container for the impatients

 If you are impatient and not interested in the full story, here is the download button for a docker image with **osh** in an interactive container based on GNU/Debian bullseye-slim (to be minimalist!):